intel/tsffs/docs/UEFISimpleTarget.md

 is loaded into SIMICS.
 The fuzzer module's API is documented on the [API page](./ModuleApi.md).

+First, we call the `init` method.
+This tells the fuzzer to initialize itself at this point and set up its internal state.

-First, we provide the processor object of the first (and in this case only) processor we are running, which informs the module that it should be traced and listened to for faults.
+Next, we provide the processor object of the first (and in this case only, as this test is single-threaded) processor we are running, which informs the module that it should be traced and listened to for faults.

-Next, we inform the module that we want to treat exception #14 (page fault) as an objective for this fuzzing campaign.
+Finally, we inform the module that we want to treat exception #14 (page fault) as an objective for this fuzzing campaign.
 The default is not to detect any exceptions as objectives, so be sure to add a fault when you run the fuzzer.

-Finally, we call the `start` method, with a `False` argument.
-This tells the fuzzer to ready itself, but not to resume model execution.
-We still need to "type in" the EFI application we want to run, so we issue the `continue` ourselves in this case.
-If we had already sent the name over the console previously, we could pass `True` here.
+You should customize the set of faults you set for your fuzzing task.
+For example, not all applications will consider a page fault an error condition if they have paging enabled, but may consider a double fault a serious issue indicating a problem with the page fault handler.

 ## Create an Input Corpus